Nebel Knitting Company scrapbook materials

 Scope and Contents

 This collection is composed primarily of material taken from scrapbooks.
 A small amount of material also relates to Nebel's successors, Speizman and Chadbourn.
 Includes newspaper clippings, advertising and photographs.
-The Nebel Knitting Company Collection is organized in a single, alphabetical folder title series.

 - 1936 - 1969